aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 ### Architecture

-The ADOT-AMP pipeline enables us to use the
+The ADOT pipeline enables us to use the
 [ADOT Collector](https://github.com/aws-observability/aws-otel-collector) to
-scrape a Prometheus-instrumented application, and ingest the scraped metrics to AMP.
+scrape a Prometheus-instrumented application, and ingest the scraped metrics to Amazon Managed Service for Prometheus.

 ![Architecture](../images/adot-metrics-pipeline.png)

-The ADOT Collector includes two AWS OpenTelemetry Collector components specific to Prometheus: the Prometheus Receiver and the AWS Prometheus Remote Write Exporter.
+The ADOT Collector includes two components specific to Prometheus:

+* the Prometheus Receiver, and
+* the AWS Prometheus Remote Write Exporter.

 !!! info
     For more information on Prometheus Remote Write Exporter check out: